If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 During the last years of the 1600s, the Ottomans built a mosque next to the Guora Gate.

-The mosque’s minaret dates back to 1878 and clearly adds character to the city’s skyline.
+The mosque’s minaret dates back to 1878 and adds character to the city’s skyline.

 Veli Pasha Mosque

-The Veli Pasha Mosque (Veli Paşa Camii in Turkish) is also known as the Mastaba Mosque, now home to the Paleontological Museum of Rethymno.
+The Veli Pasha Mosque (Veli Paşa Camii in Turkish) is also known as the Mastaba Mosque, and it is now home to the Paleontological Museum of Rethymno.

 This historical religious building from the Ottoman period was originally built back in the seventeenth century (around 1651) outside the city walls where an older church used to stand (Saint Onouphrius church).

-The building features a total of nine domes, six small ones on the roof and three larger domes on the portico.
+The building features nine domes, six small ones on the roof and three larger domes on the portico.

-The mosque has a tall minaret dated a little later than the mosque itself (1789) which makes it the oldest surviving minaret in town.
+The mosque has a tall minaret dated a little later than the mosque itself (1789), making it the oldest surviving minaret in town.

 Visit Rethymnon’s Remarkable Churches